ModOS-hh3-alternative/ModOS-Updater/README.md

 - Target device: **fx-CP400** (this tool is written specifically for that model).
 - You **must compile** the project from source to produce `HollyhockCustomizer.exe`.
 - Not responsible for bricked calculators, lost data, or legal issues.
-No bullshit.
 - The tool expects several files next to the compiled `.exe`:
   - `OSupdateDLL_original.dll`
   - `fxASPI.dll`